mtedja/xsis_testing/README.md

 # XSIS Testing

-This project is a testing API for Cipta Integrasi Nusantara
+This project is a testing API for PT XSIS

 ## Prerequisites